 Our UK-based security operations centre (SOC) team of analysts, engineers and incident responders are responsible for the deployment, configuration and ongoing monitoring of your SIEM solution.
 We’ll even host it for you in our datacentre.

-CyberOps is the threat management platform our SOC experts use to notify your in-house security team of incidents and supply the actionable mitigation guidance they need to respond quickly and effectively.
+CyberOps is our proprietary threat management platform that our SOC experts use to notify your in-house security team of incidents and supply the actionable mitigation guidance they need to respond quickly and effectively.

 - What is SIEM and how does it work?